supu2701/Open-CV-Projects/README.md

 ### ⭕Given:

-A set of test images, each containing
+A set of test images, each containing:

-✔ 10x10 grid, making 100 squares
+✔ 10x10 grid, making 100 squares.
-✔ Obstacles marked as black square
+✔ Obstacles marked as black square.
 ✔ Starting and ending point of route marked in blue boxes.